 The Richard Divall Programme in association with Rotary Central Melbourne through the New Generations Service Exchange, Rotary International; offers an annual German scholarship (July to September, with some flexibility) providing travel, accommodation and living expenses in Germany for three months allowing singers to pursue their own development interests in a supported environment.

 This is opportunity is exclusively open to current and past members of the Richard Divall Emerging Artists Programme.
-The 2020 recipient is baritone Stephen Marsh.
+Recipients to date are Michael Dimovski and Louise Keast, with the hope that travel will be allowed throughout 2022.

 Due to Rotary rules applicants must be under 30 years of age.